 Men have enjoyed embroidery as both consumers and creators for centuries.
 Yet embroidery’s association with women and perceived notions of ‘femininity’ has become the norm.

 By examining objects from the RSN Collection, we will see how embroidery can be considered part of a complex narrative of masculinity.
-Join Amy as she sheds lights on this fascinating subject.
+Join Senior Lecturer in Contextual Studies Amy Hare as she sheds lights on this fascinating subject.

 Unpacking the Grove Book